Banquet and Auction - June 10, 2016, 6:30 pm

 Over $790,000 has been raised by Fishin' for a Mission (F4M) since its inception.
 The money raised by F4M has been used to:

 - Build and support a school serving over 400 students in Brewerville, Liberia.
 The children at the school were born in a refugee camp established by the United Nations in the town of Brewerville as a result of the Liberian civil war.

 - Build homes and schools in Honduras for orphans and provided various types of training to children coming from the streets.

 - Help fund, in Rwanda, a primary school, a medical clinic, a water treatment plant, and a small-scale hydroelectric dam.

 - Help build a guest house and conference center in Burundi which will help fund additional work in that country as well as provide jobs for the local population.

-- Partner with Palmetto Medical Initiative (PMI) In Uganda, to begin a ministry there that included building a medical clinic in Masindi, in the middle of a region inundated with both IDPs and refugees from South Sudan.
+- Partner with OneWorld Health In Uganda, to begin a ministry there that included building a medical clinic in Masindi, in the middle of a region inundated with both IDPs and refugees from South Sudan.
 A second clinic has been established in Nicaragua.